THE ILSP Apprentice Application for the

 Welcome to the application process for the Integrated Learning Specialist Program.
-We are now accepting applications for the 2018-2019 school year.
+We are no longer accepting applications for the 2018-2019 school year.

 The Integrated Learning Specialist Program is high quality professional learning for the next generation of culturally responsive, arts based, teaching, learning and assessment practices.
 We are seeking to meet a demand to expand the program across the Bay Area region: Alameda, Contra Costa, Marin, San Francisco, Santa Clara, San Mateo, Sonoma, Tri Valley and Solano Counties.

 Applying for the apprenticeship program is highly competitive.
-We will select 10 apprentices for the 2018-2019 academic year.
+We have selected 15 apprentices for the 2018-2019 academic year.
 As an apprentice you will spend a year training to be an instructor for the Integrated Learning Specialist Program in one of our three core courses.

 You can either submit your application online and email Carolyn S. Carr the following or you can email the entire packet including a printed version of application to Carolyn S. Carr by March 8, 2018: